Enterprise Value Calculator

 What is enterprise value?

-Enterprise value measures a total value of a given company, considering its market capitalization, debt, minority interest, and preferred shares decreased by total cash of a company.
+Enterprise value measures a total value of a given company, considering its market capitalization, debt, minority interest, and preferred shares decreased by a company's total cash.
 It is often treated as a theoretical purchase price for the whole company.

-Enterprise value is based on market capitalization, which is the number of outstanding shares multiplied by their price.
-EV is said to be more accurate, as it gives us a broader view - for example because it includes debts.
-A potential buyer must be prepared to pay off the company's debt in the case of an acquisition, so it is an important point when it comes to deciding whether to buy a given company.
+Enterprise value is based on market capitalization, the number of outstanding shares multiplied by their price.
+EV is said to be more accurate, as it gives us a broader view - for example, because it includes debts.
+A potential buyer must pay off the company's debt in the case of an acquisition, so it is an important point when it comes to deciding whether to buy a given company.

 Enterprise value also includes cash and cash equivalents - in the case of an acquisition, the purchaser can directly take over this sum to cover the debts.
-This is why cash is deducted from the total price.
+This is why we deduct cash from the total price.

-Enterprise value is further used in another indicator - EBITDA multiple, which compares the theoretical market value of the company to its operating earnings.
+We used enterprise value in another indicator - ebitda multiple, which compares the theoretical market value of the company to its operating earnings.